-Under Czech law, SONS is responsible for supervising safe operation of nuclear power plants.
+Under Czech law, SONS is responsible for supervising safe operation of NPPs.
 SONS supervises regulatory compliance and the operation of nuclear facilities, the quality of selected activities, maintenance and personnel training.
-SONS representatives (local inspectors) are permanently on site at both Dukovany and Temelín nuclear power plants to monitor their performance and compliance with safety standards and operating procedures, and to make sure that any modifications are being performed in an appropriate manner.
-The safe operation of Dukovany and Temelín nuclear power plants is governed by documented requirements, approved by SONS.
+SONS representatives (local inspectors) are permanently on site at both Dukovany and Temelín NPPs to monitor their performance and compliance with safety standards and operating procedures, and to make sure that any modifications are being performed in an appropriate manner.
+The safe operation of Dukovany and Temelín NPPs is governed by documented requirements, approved by SONS.
 It is the responsibility of each plant to comply with regulations and requirements set out in the approved documentation.

-Since their commissioning, Dukovany and Temelín nuclear power plants have been continuously monitoring the levels of radiation in the immediate vicinity of the plants under the supervision of SONS.
+Since their commissioning, Dukovany and Temelín NPPs have been continuously monitoring the levels of radiation in the immediate vicinity of the plants under the supervision of SONS.
 To date, the results of the monitoring in the ventilation outlets and in the drains of the plants have indicated that radiation levels remain considerably below regulatory limits.

-Nuclear power plants are operated in accordance with atomic law, and the requirements of the Atomic Act and its implementing decrees are met.
+NPPs are operated in accordance with atomic law, and the requirements of Act No. 263/2016 Col., the Atomic Act, and its implementing decrees are met.
 One of these requirements is to continuously increase the level of nuclear safety, radiation protection, technical safety, radiation extraordinary event management, radiation situation monitoring and security of nuclear installation and nuclear material.
-Therefore, measures to increase safety are implemented within the long-term Safety Improvement Plans - for example, recently, severe accident management guidelines were updated according to the established accident management concept, vital areas were introduced into practice according to current nuclear legislation for security of nuclear installation, the third spent fuel storage pool cooling pumps were installed at all reactor units of the Dukovany power plant, and the safety valves of the pressurizer of the Temelı́n power plant were hardened and qualified.
+Therefore, measures to increase safety are implemented within the long-term Safety Improvement Plans - for example, recently, measures for reactor pressure vessel and melt cooling down in the event of a severe accident in Dukovany (the connecting of primary circuit floor drainage valves to the emergency power supply and measures for the primary circuit depressurizing in the event of a severe accident), increasing the reliability of safety systems by the enhancement of Post-Accident Monitoring System against simple malfunctions and adding stable fire extinguishing equipment to the turbine to reduce the risk of combustion of equipment affecting nuclear safety in Temelín.